Lt.-Col. Charles Francis Seymour1

 Last Edited=12 Nov 2008

 Her married name became Myddelton-Biddulph.
-She held the office of Maid of Honour to HM Queen Victoria.1 She held the office of Honorary Woman of the Bedchamber to HM Queen Victoria.1 She was decorated with the award of Lady, Royal Order of Victoria and Albert (V.A.)
-(3rd Class).1
+She held the office of Maid of Honour to HM Queen Victoria.1 She held the office of Honorary Woman of the Bedchamber to HM Queen Victoria.1 She was awarded the Lady, Royal Order of Victoria and Albert (V.A.)
+3rd Class.1

 Children of Mary Frederica Seymour and General Rt.
 Hon.
 Sir Thomas Myddelton-Biddulph